-Cumulative Grade Point Average - The overall grade point average that is based on courses completed during the student's matriculation at the College.
+Cumulative Grade Point Average - The overall grade point average that is based on courses completed during the student's matriculation at Morris Brown College.

-Deadline - The date by which certain information must be received by a given office of the College or by which certain responsibilities must be fulfilled by students (in class, etc) or staff.
+Deadline - The date by which certain information must be received by a given office of Morris Brown College or by which certain responsibilities must be fulfilled by students (in class, etc.) or staff.